spy-js/spy-js/README.md

 * integrated windows authentication is not supported

 For windows users: avast antivirus may suspect spy-js.exe and run it in sandbox that sometimes causes proxy settings not being reset back after exiting spy-js.exe first time, this issue will be fixed in future.
 Technically spy-js.exe is just a convenience utility and is not required to run spy-js, so if you have any issues with it, for now you can just configure proxy settings manually (or script setting them) and run [node spy.js] from command line.

-#### License
-Documentation and code samples in this repository are [licensed under MIT](https://github.com/spy-js/spy-js/blob/master/LICENSE).

-spy-js tool itself is not open source software, please refer to the tool EULA for more details.